 Puppy murmur screens

-All Newfoundland puppies should have their hearts checked by a board certified Cardiologist around 9 weeks of age or after, prior to leaving their breeder.
+All Newfoundland puppies should have their hearts checked by a Cardiologist around 9 weeks of age or after, prior to leaving their breeder.
 Please realize this is only a murmur screen, not a heart clearance.
-So many refer to it as puppy having their heart cleared- this is wrong.
-A Newfoundland can not have their heart cleared until the age of 12 months.
-As pups, a Cardiologist does a murmur screen only!
-Depending on the Cardiologist and the breeders history with the Cardiologist (menaing are murmurs commonly found in puppy checks), the pups may be checked at 9 weeks, 10 weeks or some not until 12 weeks.
-Mine are normally checked around 9 weeks of age, by a board certified Cardiologist.
+So many, especially on social media, refer to it as puppy having their heart cleared- this is so very wrong.
+A Newfoundland can not have their heart cleared until they are over the age of 12 months!
+As pups, they simply have a murmur screen only!
+Depending on the Cardiologist or Vet and the breeders history with them (meaning are murmurs commonly found in their puppies), the pups may be checked at 9 weeks, 10 weeks or some not until 12 weeks.
+Mine are normally checked around 9 weeks of age.

 Bloat / Gastric Dilatation Volvus (GDV)

 This is an emergency, life threatening condition in which the stomach fills with gas and may twist back on itself cutting off the blood supply.
 A dog with bloat may act distressed and may try, unsuccessfully, to vomit.
 This disease requires immediate veterinary attention in order to save the dogs life.
 Outcome of the surgery is dependent on the dog’s general condition and the damage done to the stomach and other internal organs during the bloat.

 The earlier this is recognized and veterinary help obtained, the better.

 First the dog will be restless.
 It may attempt to vomit every 10-15 minutes, with no relief, or a white frothy saliva may be seen.

 The dog will then start salivating ,panting and shock will develop.